englishextra/iframe-lightbox/README.md

 `class` is not required.
 They are used here to select elements.
 You may use some other method for elements selection.

-`data-src` is another method to get the source URL.
+`data-src` is another method to get the source URL when you do not want the link to lead to some real URL.

 `href `is required, and contains URL of your content.